gregsholden/gregsholden.github.io/README.md

 - Analyzed over 875,000 web transaction events of an online electronics retailer with over 53,000 products in 700 categories
 - Used supervised learning models and both traditional and web-based marketing metrics to predict the likelihood of purchasing a  given product
 - Used unsupervised models to segment customers into 3 clusters.
-Created distrinct personas which can be used to enhance the effectiveness of targeted marketing campaigns
+Created distinct personas which can be used to enhance the effectiveness of targeted marketing campaigns

 ### Supervised Feature Importance Analysis - Video Cards
 ![Photo](assets/FeatImp_VideoCards.png)